nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ### Update 11/10/2023 - regulations - 1 day until polls close

 You hear people say campaigners breached election regulations.
 Of course they would.
 And if you were a pedant, you would point out that the Returning Officer has not placed any notices relating to the election on the MSA notice-board, which is required by MSA election regulations.

+### Update 12/10/2023 - polls close

+Results are expected tomorrow.
+Where are the tickets' campaigners gathering tonight?

 ### Documents